mats the bark with geometric precision

 - Habitat

-- Grows on the bark of trees, on rocks, and on wood in damp, shaded forests throughout New Zealand.
-A creature of the bark, the trunk, the places where the tree is old and the surface is rough.
-Forms tiny, overlapping, leafy mats that cling to the bark in dense, almost obsessive patterns, a miniature mosaic of green and reddish-brown with geometric precision.
-The liverwort of the obsessive pattern, the one that covers the bark in tiny, repeating tiles.
+- Grows on bark of trees, rocks, and wood in damp, shaded forests throughout New Zealand.
+A creature of the bark and trunk.
+Forms tiny, overlapping, leafy mats with geometric precision.

 - Range

-- Found throughout the North and South Islands on bark of native trees, rocks, and wood in damp, shaded forests.
+- Found throughout North and South Islands on bark of native trees, rocks, and wood.
 Most common in lowland and montane forests with high rainfall.
 Also found in temperate regions worldwide.

 - Endemism